MartinAnderson2/Text-File-App/README.md

 ## User Stories

-- As a user, I want to be able to add a note and add it to a list of notes of the same category.
+- As a user, I want to be able to add a note and add it to a list of notes of the same category - a folder.
 - As a user, I want to be able to view all of the notes I have added to a given category.
 - As a user, I want to be able to view all of the categories I have created.
 - As a user, I want to be able to choose a note from a list of recently-opened notes.